wavefrontHQ/docs/pages/doc/ts_mmedian.md

 ## Description

-The `mmedian()` function computes the moving median of each data stream over a shifting time window.
+The `mmedian()` function computes the moving median of each time series over a moving time window.

-Use the `mpercentile()` function to get the moving mean, that is, `mpercentile(50,<expression>[,<args])`.
+To get the moving mean (rather than median), use the `mpercentile()` function, that is, `mpercentile(50,<expression>[,<args])`.

 By default, all the lines are dimmed.
-You can move the curser over a line to highlight it, and Cmd-select lines if you want to turn on highlighting for multiple lines to do comparisons.
+You can move the cursor over a line to highlight it, and Cmd-select lines if you want to turn on highlighting for multiple lines.

 ## Examples